jgriofrio/PRFgrowth/README.md

 index at a reference height for a given period.

-`HGSIndex` provides a comprehensive indicator of site quality based on age-independent height growth models `Hgrowth` for various forest types in the Great Lakes–St. Lawrence Forest region in southern Ontario, Canada.
+`HGSIndex` provides a comprehensive indicator of site quality based on age-independent height growth models `Hmodel` for various forest types in the Great Lakes–St. Lawrence Forest region in southern Ontario, Canada.